Nebius-Academy/LLMOps-Essentials/README.md

 Note that calls to RAG endpoints count toward the rate limit, as they use the chat endpoint under the hood.

+This project is licensed under the GNU GPL v3 License.
+See the [LICENSE](LICENSE) file for more information.

+© Nebius BV, 2024